Call Rachel or use this link to schedule a free 15 minute phone call ***Virtual coaching sessions are always available***

 Reasonable expectations - What are your children developmentally capable of?
 Using brain science and child development research, Rachel will help you understand the developmental reasons behind some of your children's behaviors so you can respond in a way that supports their development.

-Brain science - The brains of children and young adults function in a different way than those of adults.
+Brain science - The brains of children and young adults function differently than those of adults.
 Understand the brain science behind your child’s behaviors and ways to support their developing brain.

 Parents’ own strong reactions - Let’s be honest and normalize our experiences: we all lose it with our kids sometimes.
 Explore tools we as parents can use to be present for our kids’ strong emotions and model, and thus teach, emotional regulation and anger management.